Skip to content

 Jul 10, 2024

 Accessibility is a crucial aspect of creating digital products that can be used by as many people as possible.
-When designing a digital product, it’s important to consider accessibility so that everyone, including those with disabilities, can access and use the product with ease.
+When designing inclusive digital products, it’s important to consider accessibility so that everyone, including those with disabilities, can access and use the product with ease.
 This blog post will discuss five simple ways to make your digital product more accessible to people with disabilities.

 1. Use Clear and Consistent Language